michael-jones253/Cocoa-CouchDB-http-tool/README.md

 This is the average wheel size in mm for all stock carried in Melbourne.

-I imagine that a distributed or parallel average could be calculated by replicating the database hello, performing a map-reduce for melbourne in on database, a map-reduce for Sydney on the replication, then feeding the two averages into a simple script to calculate the total average for all shops.
+I imagine that a distributed or parallel average could be calculated by replicating the database hello, performing a map-reduce for melbourne in on original database, a map-reduce for Sydney on the replication, then feeding the two averages into a simple script to calculate the total average for all shops in Melbourne and Sydney.